Mold Removal Charlotte, North Carolina

 Mold Cleaning Products

 Some homemade remedies include combinations of water, detergent, bleach, borax, ammonia, anti-microbial, hydrogen peroxide, baking soda and vinegar.
-Be careful when using these products as their original purpose wasn’t for cleaning mold.
+Most importantly, be careful when using these products as their original purpose wasn’t for cleaning mold.
 Use with caution as they can easily ruin your wood, carpet, and flooring if applied haphazardly.

-Since black mold can be dangerous to those involved, for safer and better results, you can turn to the Fresh Air Technologies experts and the products they use.
-If you have black mold, be sure to give our experts a call at 704-270-2721 and we will schedule a black mold removal service.
+There is no doubt that black mold can be dangerous to those exposed.
+For safer and cleaner results, you can turn to Fresh Air Technologies and the expertise they provide.
+If you have a situation where black mold is present, be sure to give our experts a call at 704-270-2721.

 Cost of Mold Removal in Charlotte